sxiii/linux-downloader/README.md

 "Work-in-progress".
 To do:
 1. Multiple architecture support
 2. Multiple download mirror support
-3. Adding more distributions (current goal: 100)
+~3.
+Adding more distributions (current goal: 100)~

 ## Notes on files
 * download.sh is in the main script
 * distrofunctions.sh contains all URL/mirror/HTTP scraping stuff

 Feel free to do a pull request or ask me to add your favourite distro in the issues.
-NB: I prefer the distros updated at least in 2019 or later.
+NB: I prefer the distros updated at least during the last 2-3 years (ideally, 1 year).
+Exceptions can be historically important releases and rare/special operating systems.

 ## Author & License
 * Written by SecurityXIII